 A lot of Ryan’s time is now dedicated to helping others through his great ecommerce blog.
 His hope is that he may be able to help some other people who find themselves unhappy in their jobs.

-To become a top Amazon seller, you need great tools.
-Check out this list of 12 great ones that’ll help you on your journey.
+To become a top Amazon seller, you need great Amazon seller tools to help you on your journey.